 6 ounces parmesan, Reggiano, grated or shredded

 2. Remove all vegetables from the pot and set aside.
 Add sausage meat to the same pot (if cased, remove casings) and cook through completely.
 Add tomato paste and stir through.
 Add red wine and simmer for 5 minutes to let some of wine evaporate.
+Return reserved vegetables to the pot.
 Add herbs, spices and diced tomatoes.
 Salt to taste.
 Depending on the salt in the sausage, it may not need much salt.
 Simmer on low heat for about 45 minutes — until flavors blend.

 3. While sauce is cooking, make the ricotta mix and prepare the cheeses.